SimonYip22/Hybrid-Clinical-Information-Extraction-Pipeline/notes/phase_3/phase3_decisions.md

 - Performed before final training to assess robustness and generalisation stability
   - Models trained during cross-validation are discarded after evaluation
   - No weights or parameters are carried over into final training
-- Not used in this pipeline for training decisions (e.g., hyperparameter tuning or checkpoint selection)
-- Does not produce the final deployed model (final training uses the predefined train/validation split)
+- Does not produce the final deployed model, final training uses the predefined train/validation split for checkpointing and model selection

 Cross-validation is used to verify that performance is stable across data splits, rather than to produce the deployed model.